davidgiga1993/octoploy/README.md

 | `OC_PROJECT` | Name of the openshift project in `_root.yml` |

 ### Templates
-You can use templates to reuse and generate yml files for openshift.
+You can use templates to reuse and generate yml files.
 To do so you create a new app with the `type` field set to `template`.
 Other apps can now refer to this template via the `applyTemplates` or `postApplyTemplates` field.
 Templates can refer to other templates (recursively).
 Any vars defined are passed to the next template.